 - Person-Centred Care Toolkit: From Principles to Practice

 - Quality Improvement toolkits

 - Health literacy and patient education

 These activities and resources support practices to meet the requirements of RACGP Accreditation and the PIP QI.

 Find out more about person-centred care

-You can contact the PHN Team to find out more about the PCCPI or become involved in any of the activities.
+You can contact the Brisbane South PHN team to find out more about the PCCPI or become involved in any of the activities.
 Please complete an expression of interest (EOI) to register.